Print version - Download PDF [542 KB]

 Other forms of EU assistance to Georgia

 The European Commission, jointly with the European Investment Bank (EIB) and the European Bank for Reconstruction and Development (EBRD) has recently put in place the DCFTA Facility for small and medium-sized enterprises to respond to their needs.
-The main objectives of this initiative are to help enterprises seize new trade opportunities with the EU as well as improve their access to finance.
+The main objectives of the 'EU4Business' initiative are to help enterprises seize new trade opportunities with the EU as well as improve their access to finance.

 Additionally, the Neighbourhood Investment Facility (NIF) is a financial mechanism where EU grants support investments from European Financial Institutions.
 The instrument is used in Georgia for infrastructure financing in different fields (such as water and sanitation, energy efficiency, and the environment) and for funding small enterprises and agriculture holdings.